ferasshita/Impact-of-Qubit-Specific-Readout-Asymmetry-on-the-Convergence-of-Variational-Quantum-Classifiers/README.md

 ## Project Overview
 This research investigates how asymmetric readout errors impact the convergence and performance of Variational Quantum Classifiers (VQC).
 We provide a comparative analysis as the system scales from 2 to 4 qubits, utilizing Google Colab for the experimental environment.

-## Repository Contents
-* `notebooks/`: Contains the Google Colab notebooks (`.ipynb`) used for the experiments.
-* `data/`: Raw output data, CSV files, or results generated during the quantum simulations.
-* `results/`: Plots and figures demonstrating the convergence and error analysis.

 ## Getting Started

 ### Prerequisites